An endoscopy is a procedure that uses imaging to evaluate the organs and tissues of your body, including your gastrointestinal (GI) tract.

 - Pregnancy.
 There are limited studies on the safety of capsule endoscopy in pregnant women, so it’s not recommended at this time.

 - Implanted devices like pacemakers or defibrillators.
-Pacemakers, defibrillators, and other devices may cause interference between the capsule and the recording device.
+Pacemakers, defibrillators, and other devices have been found to possibly cause interference between the capsule and the recording device.
 However, newer studies show this may no longer be an issue.

-After your procedure, your doctor will collect the recording device that’s attached to your waist.
-They’ll then transfer the images from that device to a computer.
+After your procedure, your doctor will collect the recording device and transfer the images from that device to a computer.

 Specialized computer software will produce a video by stringing together the images that the camera has collected.
 Your doctor will then watch this video to evaluate the capsule’s trip through your GI tract and look for any abnormalities.